SchubertLab/benchmark_TCRprediction/README.md

 ./scripts/run_viral.sh
 ./scripts/run_mutations.sh
 ```
-The results can be found in ./results/... .
+The results can be found in `./results/*` and `./tcr_benchmark/results/*`.
+Please note, that despite best efforts, not all tools are fully reproducible.

 ## Test own Method
 To test your own method, you can use the programmatic interface: